chiefbiiko/readable-valve/readme.md

 ### `valve.onerror(listener[, n])`

-Handle stream errors.
+Handle errors of the underlying readable stream.
 Setting the trailing parameter to a positive number limits the number of listener calls.

+> The valve itself does not generate errors.
+All errors emitted by a valve are simply forwarded from the underlying readable stream.
+Thus, the `valve.onerror` method should primarily be used to attach error listeners to readables which do not have any error listeners registered with themselves.

 ### `valve.unerror(listener)`